Writing a Novel in A Month: NaNoWriMo 2023

 Naturally, if you have other obligations in your life, it would be better to prioritize them over your writing.
 But if you have the time and nothing else you need to do, keep on writing.
 Trust me!
 Before you know it, that momentum will be gone.

-That way, even if you can’t reach the daily word count for one or two days, you won’t be that far behind, and you won’t find the idea of getting back on track that much more daunting.
+That way, even if you can’t reach the daily word count for one or two days, you won’t be that far behind, and you’ll find the idea of getting back on track much less daunting.

 2. Don’t Edit